SomthingOfDynamite/The_Blind_Quest/README.md

   (to start the python file you download python)

 * start a new game :
-  (type on the keyboard "new game" or "new" or "1") and then press enter to proceed
+  (type on the keyboard "new game", "new" or "1") and then press enter to proceed

 * enter a your name